harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ## all the way to (but not including) the certificate authority's
 ## certificate.
 #
-## This is the pubkey/certificate corresponding to the private key below
+## This is the pubkey/certificate corresponding to the private SSL key
-## that we'll use to sign:
+## below that we'll use to sign:
 x509.certificate.append(file("/etc/apache2/example.com-cert.der", "r").read())
 #
 ## If the pubkey/cert above didn't have the signature of a root